What is Lichen Sclerosus?

 Pathological biopsy specimens are sent to a specialized vulva pathologist.
 This important diagnosis is often difficult to make with accuracy.
 The vulva pathologist looks at the specimen under the microscope, reads the office notes and compares his findings to the photograph taken of the vulva.
 These steps are all very important, with the experience of the pathologist in vulvovaginal pathology being the most important.

-On the second visit with Dr. Hall, a colposcopic (microscopic) exam of the vulva may be performed with additional biopsies taken as needed to rule out any cancerous or pre-cancerous disease.
+On the second visit with your menopause specialist, a colposcopic (microscopic) exam of the vulva may be performed with additional biopsies taken as needed to rule out any cancerous or pre-cancerous disease.
 Untreated, advanced lichen sclerosus is associated with an increased incidence of squamous cell cancer of the vulva, estimated to be 5 to 7%.

 How is Lichen Sclerosus Treated?

 Follow-up in the office is essential.
 It is difficult, at best, to put the ointment in the right place each time.
-Direction by re-examination by Dr. Hall is key to treating this vulva disorder.
+Direction by re-examination by your menopause specialist is key to treating this vulva disorder.
 New areas of LS may appear and new areas of adhesions may require a change in therapy.

 Further into the treatment protocol, the frequency of the steroid cream is gradually decreased until a maintenance dose is attained.
 Visits are recommended first every six to eight weeks, then every three months until the disease is controlled with maintenance every six months.